sanjayvasanth98/CAVPTV_ARC/README.md

 # CAVPTV_ARC
-CAVPTV designed to run on ARC
+CAVPTV modified to run on ARC